pysat/pysat/docs/tutorial/tutorial_basics.rst

+.. _tutorial_basics:

 Basics
 ======

-The core functionality of pysat is exposed through the pysat.Instrument object.
-The intent of the Instrument object is to offer a single interface for interacting with science data that is independent of measurement platform.
-The layer of abstraction presented by the Instrument object allows for things to occur in the background that can make science data analysis simpler and more rigorous.
+The core functionality of pysat is exposed through the :py:class:`pysat.Instrument` object.
+The intent of the :py:class:`Instrument` object is to offer a single interface for interacting with science data that is independent of measurement platform.
+The layer of abstraction presented by the :py:class:`Instrument` object allows for things to occur in the background that can make science data analysis simpler and more rigorous.

 To begin,